PantalonOrange/CGI-Serviceprogram/README.md

 Get the value by name from parameters

 5. vtranslateData:
-Convert data between different CCSID's.
+Convert data between different CCSID's.<br>
 ICONV is used for translation.

 6. parseQueryString:
-The "QUERY_STRING" is parsed here.
+The "QUERY_STRING" is parsed here.<br>
 "id=1&test=5" becomes DS id=1, test=2

 7. seperateValues:
-The parsed data from "parseQueryString" are simplified here even further.
+The parsed data from "parseQueryString" are simplified here even further.<br>
 "id=1" or "test=5" becomes DS id, 1 or test, 5